-- must: Test Cases that are marked as must are considered mandatory and must pass successfully - should: Test Cases that are marked as should are expected to be fulfilled by the cloud infrastructure but it is up to each service provider whether to accept a cloud infrastructure that is not fulfilling any of these requirements.
-The same applies to should not. - may: Test cases that are marked as may are considered optional.
-The same applies to may not.
+- Defining any requirements - Providing coverage for non-testable requirements must: Test Cases that are marked as must are considered mandatory and must pass successfully should: Test Cases that are marked as should are expected to be fulfilled by the cloud infrastructure but it is up to each service provider whether to accept a cloud infrastructure that is not fulfilling any of these requirements.
+The same applies to should not.